ryancblocker/cs356/notes.md

   - Normally a separate function
 - You can check that the digest is authentic before decrypting the data

+### MAC Algorithm Processes

+1. Plain text
+2. Run through the MAC algorithm
+3. Get the Hash Code (Digest)
+4. Append the Digest to the Message
+5. Transmit the message + the Digest
-- Plain text -> MAC algorithm -> Hash Code (Digest) -> append to message -> transmit the message -> run through the Mac algorithm and then compare the digest to the original
+6. Run the Digest through the MAC algorithm and then compare the digest to the original
+7. If authenticated then decrypt the message using the key